Rocket Racing

 Rocket Racing is a 2023 racing video game developed by Psyonix and published by Epic Games.
 It is a spin-off title to the 2015 game Rocket League and is a part of Fortnite as a whole.
-In the game, up to twelve players compete with each other on a race track, with the goal being to be the first person to complete the race.
-Players are able to increase their "boost meter", which allows them to gain a speed advantage against opponents, as well as jump over obstacles and drive on walls or ceilings.
-The game was released in December 2023, and can be accessed via the Fortnite launcher.
-Rocket Racing received positive reviews from critics, with praise directed towards its track design and gameplay, though some critics felt the game had a lack of content.
+In the game, up to twelve players compete on a racetrack, with the goal being to be the first person to complete the race.
+Players can increase their "boost meter", which allows them to gain a speed advantage against opponents, as well as jump over obstacles and drive on walls or ceilings.

+The game was released on 8 December 2023 and can be accessed via the Fortnite launcher.
+Rocket Racing received positive reviews from critics, with praise directed towards its track design and gameplay, though some critics felt the game lacked content.
+The game will be shut down on October 1, 2026 due to little player engagement.

 Gameplay

 Rocket Racing is a multiplayer racing game accessible via the Fortnite launcher.
-Up to twelve players compete with each other on a race track, with the goal being to complete the race before anyone else while avoiding obstacles.
-Players are able to jump over some obstacles, or drive on the walls or ceilings of tunnels.
+Up to twelve players compete on a racetrack, with the goal being to complete the race before anyone else while avoiding obstacles.
+Players can jump over some obstacles, or drive on the walls or ceilings of tunnels.
 If the player drifts at turns, their "boost meter" will increase, which will allow them to activate a temporary speed boost against other players.
 Unlike some other racing games, Rocket Racing features no unique items or weapons that the player can use against others to gain an advantage.
 Each track in the game is graded based on its difficulty, with the difficulties being Novice, Advanced, and Expert.

-Players are able to unlock unique designs for their car via completing certain objectives, or via the main Fortnite battle pass.
-Additionally, certain designs can be purchased via the item shop with V-Bucks, the Fortnite currency.
-Cars unlocked or purchased in Rocket Racing are compatible with Rocket League, and are usable in that game.
+Players can unlock unique designs for their cars by completing certain objectives or through the main Fortnite battle pass.
+Certain designs can be purchased via the item shop with V-Bucks, the Fortnite in-game currency.
+Cars unlocked or purchased in Rocket Racing are compatible with Rocket League and are usable in that game.
 The same applies to some cars unlocked in that game.

 While the game originally launched with seasons that featured unique tracks, challenges, and reward items, Epic stated that in October 2024, they would no longer be producing themed content, and instead focus on creating challenges around the game's ranked mode, while supporting maps made by creators.

+In March 2026, Epic announced that Rocket Racing and all Fortnite Creator Made maps based on Rocket Racing would be discontinued in October 2026, though all vehicle-related customizations owned by players will still be available in other modes.
+The game's content tools will also be moved into the base toolset of the Unreal Editor for Fortnite in April 2026.